-This micro learning series will help you get familiar with Entando CLI (ENT) which simplifies building and deploying applications for Kubernetes.
+This blog series will help you get familiar with Entando's CLI (ENT) which simplifies building and deploying applications for Kubernetes.
+ENT CLI is your starting point and guide to all development on the Entando platform.

 In this lesson, we’ll use ENT CLI to quickly spin up an instance of Entando.